 Sedation dentistry is a way of working on your teeth without the anxiety that comes with it.
 There are three types of sedation commonly used today:

-- Inhalation sedation is usually in the form of nitrous oxide, or laughing gas, and is usually administered by a small hood placed over your nose.
-The gas produces sometingling, and an overall sense of well-being, while also increasing your pain tolerance.
+- Inhalation sedation is usually in the form of laughing gas, and is usually administered by a small hood placed over your nose.
+The gas produces some tingling, and an overall sense of well-being, while also increasing your pain tolerance.
 You still receive a local anesthetic for most procedures.

 - Oral sedation is the most commonly used sedation for dentistry today.
 It is taken by mouth, so there are no extra needles involved.
 Although many patients usually receive a local anesthetic as well.
 The level of sedation is mild, but will put you in a state of constant relaxation.
 While you usually feel as if you have slept throughout the procedure, you remain conscious enough to respond to commands.